6 Challenges Facing EV Manufacturers and Shippers

 4 min to read

 From a higher cost of production to infrastructure limitations and skeptical customers, electric vehicle manufacturers are presented with difficulties that don’t typically affect traditional car companies.
-Continue reading to learn about the top challenges facing EV OEMs and shippers.
+Continue reading to learn about the top electric vehicle challenges facing OEMs and shippers.

 Supply and demand